-Side note: If you really commit yourself to enjoying the benefits that spending time alone brings, you will find that time alone will no longer be a once-in-a-blue-moon activity.
-You will come to personally appreciate it and look forward to times where you will be all by yourself.
+If you really commit yourself to enjoy the benefits that spending time alone brings, you will find that time alone will no longer be a once-in-a-blue-moon activity.
+You will come to personally appreciate it and look forward to times when you will be all by yourself.
 It is a gold mine.

 On discovering yourself and where you really fit, you will still need quality time alone to coordinate how your discovered life will be lived.
 How will this be done?

 That is the first step in living a calculated life.
-Call it self appraisal or life appraisal!
-Here, you look back at your life: the major milestones you have crossed, the opportunities you have missed, the successes have recorded, the things you appreciate the most, other things you wish never happened…
+Call it self-appraisal or life appraisal!
+Here, you look back at your life: the major milestones you have crossed, the opportunities you have missed, the successes have recorded, the things you appreciate the most, and other things you wish never happened…

-However, on identifying your regrets, you shouldn’t settle in self-pity.
-Remember the entire aim of living a coordinated life is so you can have a predictable future of success but there is no future in self pity.
+However, in identifying your regrets, you shouldn’t settle for self-pity.
+Remember the entire aim of living a coordinated life is so you can have a predictable future of success but there is no future in self-pity.
 Pity focuses on impossibilities and doesn’t see a way forward.

-The second step in living a connected life after you have discovered where you are currently is
+The second step in living a calculated life after you have discovered where you are currently is

 This becomes necessary after you have discovered your passion (what you should live for).
 You need to set attainable goals within time frames.
-These goes should consist of transitions in your life that will take you from where you are to where you should be; major happenings, events, achievement, that must take place within a stipulated period of time in your life.
+These goals should consist of transitions in your life that will take you from where you are to where you should be; major happenings, events, and achievements, that must take place within a stipulated period in your life.

 Your goals here are not wishes (things you hope would happen) but action steps (things you are ready to make happen and will work on), with a plan of action that will walk you through achieving them.

-One way at which I have been able to maximize goal-setting is by first setting long-term goals (at least 10 years ahead).
-I write down a description of where I want to be in 10 years with regards to my career, personal development, spiritual growth, finances, relationships, ministry and as many areas as I can identify.
+One way in which I have been able to maximize goal-setting is by first setting long-term goals (at least 10 years ahead).
+I write down a description of where I want to be in 10 years with regard to my career, personal development, spiritual growth, finances, relationships, ministry, and as many areas as I can identify.

-I then begin to reduce these goals into smaller time frame.
-For example, for me to be worth five million dollars in 10 years time how much must I be worth in 5 years?
+I then begin to reduce these goals into smaller time frames.
+For example, for me to be worth five million dollars in 10 years, how much must I be worth in 5 years?
 What must I do this year?
-How can I start right now?.
+How can I start right now?

 The third step to live in a calculated life is